xd003/easyclone/README.md

 # Features
 * Easy one command installation from scratch does everything
-* Linux 64 bit OS along with termux supported
+* Linux along with termux supported
 * Dynamic generation of rclone config based on input so no need to create any config
 * Easy one word execution to invoke script
 * Uses stable & latest rclone to rotate service accounts so no need to use outdated or unstable mods